BERT HOWE

 DIRECTORY AND CAPABILITIES

-With over four thousand construction related expert witness designations, the Toronto, Kansas Construction Expert Directory delivers a comprehensive construction and design expert support solution to attorneys and construction practice groups concerned with construction defect, scheduling, and delay matters.
-BHA provides construction claims and trial support services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
-Utilizing in house assets which include testifying architects, design engineers, construction cost and standard of care experts, the firm brings regional experience and local capabilities to Toronto and the surrounding areas.
+Through more than four thousand construction claims related expert witness designations, the Toronto, Kansas Construction Expert Directory delivers a wide range of trial support and consulting services to legal professionals and construction practice groups seeking effective resolution of construction defect and claims matters.
+BHA provides construction related consulting and expert witness support services to the building industry's most recognizable companies, insurers, risk managers, and a variety of municipalities.
+Utilizing in house assets which include construction cost, scheduling, and delay experts, professional engineers, ASPE certified professional estimators, and construction safety professionals, the firm brings regional experience and local capabilities to Toronto and the surrounding areas.

 Construction Expert Witness News & Info